samullen/presentations/the_problem_with_legacy_code/presentation.md

 # *Legacy Code* Challenges Us

 ^
-- Yes, it's a problme which has already been solved
+- Yes, it's a problem which has already been solved
 - But it also asks, "How could you do it better?"
 - Do you even have the chops to understand me?
 - How are you going to respond to that?
+- Are you just going to nest yet another if statement in that pile of spaghetti

 ---